mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Subsequent additions of group members proceed in the same way.
 Any
-member of the group can download an UserInitKey for a new participant
+member of the group can download an UserInitKey for a new client
 and broadcast an Add message that the current group can use to update
-their state and the new participant can use to initialize its state.
+their state and the new client can use to initialize its state.

 To enforce forward secrecy and post-compromise security of messages,
-each participant periodically updates its leaf secret which represents
+each member periodically updates its leaf secret which represents
 its contribution to the group secret.
 Any member of the
 group can send an Update at any time by generating a fresh leaf secret
 and sending an Update message that describes how to update the
 group secret with that new information.
-Once all participants have
+Once all members have
 processed this message, the group's secrets will be unknown to an
 attacker that had compromised the sender's prior leaf secret.